ternaustralia/aekos-api/aekos-api-serverless/README.md

 This is the server itself.

 ## What's it built with?
 This is a NodeJS project that uses the [Serverless framework](https://serverless.com/).
 We deploy to Amazon's AWS (Lambda and API Gateway) and use AWS RDS as a data store.
 We use Yarn to make the package management less brittle.
+See the `architecture.md` document for more information.

 ## Prerequisites for developing
  - NodeJS 6.10+